vygr/ChrysaLisp/docs/VP_FUNCTIONS.md

 You do not normally need to use these low level features, but higher level calling and binding operations do.
-These are the Lisp functions that create entries in the local Vtable, add strings to the local string pool etc. They de-duplicate and in special situations allow duplication where that is essential to create a class Vtable correctly.
+These are the Lisp functions that create entries in the local Vtable, add strings to the local string pool etc. They de-duplicate and in special situations allow duplication where that's essential to create a class Vtable correctly.

 ### fn-add-string